opentargets-archive/ot_covid19/README.md

 For the integration part the concept is that we want to keep out logic altogether from the integrator scripts.
 All data processing steps should happen earlier in the parsing and pre-processing steps.
 Integrator scripts take tables with columns that are ready to be added to the final tables.
 So there are a few requirements:

-1. Tables are read from `/temp/preformated_tables` directory only.
+1. Tables are read from `/temp/preformated_tables` directory only
+2. The tables must be in an uncompressed tsv format
 2. Tables must have a column called `id` containing unique identifiers (eg. Ensembl gene id or Uniprot primary accession)
-3. Tables to be integrated must be added to the integration config files describing how the integration should happen.
+3. Tables to be integrated must be added to the integration config files describing how the integration should happen

 #### Integration configuration: